vakandi/msf-toolkit/README.md

-### The feature for ducky script is only ready for Windows 10, not working on Linux Macos IOS or Android
+### (The Ducky script is only ready for Windows 10, not working on Linux Macos IOS or Android)